JorgeMartinezPizarro/smb/README.md

 make build up
 ```

-After the system is up, `SMB` will answer incomming emails.
+After the system is up, `SMB` will answer incoming emails.

-## 👤 License
+## 🏛️ License

 This product is created by [Jorge Martinez Pizarro](https://ideniox.com) and licensed as a [haat](https://github.com/JorgeMartinezPizarro/haat/blob/main/LICENSE.md).